 This semester introduces essential topics in BI, covering data warehouses, data mining, and business processes, as well as essential aspects of data management, covering traditional relational technology and new emerging paradigms.
 It is composed of the following courses.

-This semester focuses on basic concepts of distributed systems and BD management, aiming to train students in understanding how data management can scale to large volumes while potentially also dealing with velocity and variety.
-In particular, NoSQL databases and semantic data management will be at the core of the semester, together with other topics needed in preparation to the specialisations.
-Students, divided in teams, define and implement their own project, transversal to all courses, potentially ready to be continued as a start-up.
+This semester focuses on fundamental concepts to become a proficient Big Data practitioner.
+Accordingly, it aims at training students in understanding how data management can scale to large volumes while potentially also dealing with velocity and variety; fundamental concepts to conduct rigorous data analysis with Machine Learning techniques and basic knowledge to assess the viability of a business idea.
+Additionally, the students will mandatorily take an ethics course and will learn how to autonomously study a new emerging field on their own.
+This semester has a strong practical component and students, divided in teams, will define and implement their own Big Data project, transversal to all courses, potentially ready to be continued as a start-up.
 The semester consists of the following courses:

 Students will attend the summer school organised annually by one partner institution.
 Presented by leading researchers in the field, it provides students with theoretical and practical skills in the domain.
 Industrial presentations will allow participants to understand the current product offer.